 This one-day Board Secretary workshop, to be delivered in conjunction with the Institute of Chartered Secretaries and Administrators (ICSA), is designed for those who have been newly or recently appointed to the position of Board Secretary in the public and not-for-profit sectors, and those who feel they would benefit from further or formal training.
 The workshop will examine the role and responsibilities of the Secretary, both as prescribed, and in practice.
 It will also look at good practices which a Secretary can introduce and foster to support good governance within their organisation.

-Managing Relations with Charities - Regulation, Funding and Oversight is a half-day course that is designed for public sector employees who have direct responsibilities in managing relationships between their Department or Public Sector Agencies and Charities entrusted with the delivery of specific services.
+Managing Relations with Charities - Regulation, Financial Reporting and Oversight is a one-day course that is designed for public sector employees who have direct responsibilities in managing relationships between their Department or Public Sector Agencies and Charities entrusted with the delivery of specific services.
 It equally caters for both Board Member/Trustee and staff of Charities in receipt of public funds and those who feel they would benefit from further or formal training.
-The course will examine current regulation and best practices in terms of reporting and oversight relationship between funders and charities and ways to foster mutual confidence in sound management and good governance.
+The course will examine current regulation and best practices in terms of reporting and oversight relationship between funders and charities as well as financial reporting, in particular with respect to SORP requirements.

 Effective management of risk is now recognised as a critical element of good governance and assurance arrangements in public service organisations and state agencies.
 Handling uncertainties and agreeing priorities has implications for strategic and business planning objectives, the relationship with stakeholders and also the resourcing, management and control of work programmes and activities.
 Utilising the ISO risk management standard and building on our practical experience with client organisations, this one-day focussed event will give attendees a comprehensive introduction to this important governance and management process.